-- Credits: 6 quarter credit hours

-- Prerequisites: AH101, AH102
+• Prerequisites: AH101, AH102

-- Course Hours: 80 contact hours (Lecture 40, Lab 40) (On Ground 50, Digital 30)
+• Course Hours: 80 contact hours (Lecture 60, Lab 20) (On Ground 50, Digital 30)

-In this course, students are taught about the billing guidelines for the different government programs including Medicare, Medicaid, TRICARE, CHAMPVA, worker's compensation, and disability insurance.
-Students have the opportunity to practice use of medical office software as well as diagnostic and procedural coding.
+In this course, students are taught about the pathologies of the circulatory and immune systems.
+They are also taught about the use of prescription and nonprescription drugs for the treatment of those pathologies.
 This course is also designed to develop professional skills and proactive career management.
-This course may include both classroom and digital activities such as video, tests/quizzes, simulations, and discussion boards.
+This course includes both classroom and digital activities such as video, tests/quizzes, simulations, and discussion boards.
 This course will include out-of-class work such as reading and writing assignments, practice and practical application assignments, and projects.
-A minimum of five hours of out-of-class work will be assigned per week.
+A minimum five hours of out-of-class work will be assigned per week.